juliowerner/wa-avd-docker/README.md

 * Default username: `root`
 * Default password: `secret`

-## Access VNC client

-Server: `localhost:5900`

 ## Start Android AVD

 Using Supervisord to manage the services, the Android AVD should start up automatically with WhatsApp pre-installed.
-If it doesn't then...:

-Run the following command

-`${ANDROID_HOME}/tools/emulator @WappAPP -gpu off`
+`DISPLAY=:0 ${ANDROID_HOME}/tools/emulator @WappAPP -gpu off`
 Using `emulator` throws an error described somewhere on SO... can't recall where, anyway the fix is to call from directory directly.

 ## Further Development